davideloba/drf-eager-fields/README.md

 ## Overview

 This library has the primary scope to handle the eager loading while providing a dynamic, nested, run-time selection of the fields to display.
-It's similiar to [drf-dynamic-fields](https://github.com/dbrgn/drf-dynamic-fields) and [drf-flex-fields](https://github.com/rsinger86/drf-flex-fields) great libraries, with the main aim of improving the poor database perfomances achieved when the fields to return are evaluted runtime and thus it's not possibile to hardcode a prefetchable queryset.
+It's similiar to [drf-dynamic-fields](https://github.com/dbrgn/drf-dynamic-fields) and [drf-flex-fields](https://github.com/rsinger86/drf-flex-fields) great libraries, with the main aim of improving the poor database perfomances achieved when the fields to return are evaluted runtime and thus it's not possible to hardcode a prefetchable queryset.
 It uses the capabaility of the "Prefetch" class of Django ORM to build the queryset on the fly.
 > I'd liked to name this library *dfr-extra-fields* but the name had been already stolen :disappointed: :smile: